kreauniv/comp206/_sources/bitset.rst.txt

 gets us 1, which is the index of the character ``'d'`` in the set.
 We can now use this index to lookup the corresponding trie branch in the array.

+Why can it be worth bothering with this if we can use a sorted array instead?

+You will have to make a choice about that based on measurements on the system your program will be running on .. or something equivalent.
+For small enough collections, you saw how a 32-bit integer suffices to represent the set.
+We did all our counting and indexing operations by directly manipulating this 32-bit integer.
+An integer fits within a CPU "register" which is the fastest kind of storage available to you and all our processing never needed to go back to memory for any data .. except the final stage.
+Not even to the closest and fastest memory - the L1 cache.
+The large constant costs of going back to memory may be more than enough to offset the cost of "linear" search through the bitset.
+So we have to make the choice based on measurement.

+C tricks
+^^^^^^^^

-C is in some sense a "I guess you know what you're doing" language and will let you do things like allocate an array of N elements and index beyond N without complaining about it at compilation, though the operation may bomb at runtime.
-We can at times exploit this behaviour to make compact data structures like out bitset-trie branches array.
+C is in some sense an "I guess you know what you're doing" language and will let you do things like allocate an array of N elements and index beyond N without complaining about it at compilation, though the operation may bomb at runtime.
+We can at times exploit this behaviour to make compact data structures like our bitset-trie branches array.

 .. code-block:: C